 Lynne Taylor, director of planning and performance, shared an emotional adieu with staff from across the Trust.
 Colleagues joined the event online and in-person to share their congratulations and celebrate Lynne’s long and successful career at the Trust.

 Lynne first joined the Trust back in 1994 as a temporary secretary to the then information manager and worked her way up the career ladder from within information services.
 Her career has spanned many roles over the years, such as an information co-ordinator, project assistant and corporate performance analyst before making the move into more senior management roles.

-Lynne became the Interim director of planning and performance in October 2017 and moved permanently into the role on the 30 October 2019.
+Lynne became the interim director of planning and performance in October 2017.
+She then moved permanently into the role on 30 October 2019.

-Thanking colleagues at her retirement event, she spoke of how proud and grateful she was for the career she has had at the Trust: “I really have to thank the many people in my team, those in the room today and colleagues through the years for the support they have given me throughout my career.
+Thanking colleagues at her retirement event, Lynne spoke of how proud and grateful she was for the career she has had at the Trust.
+She said “I really have to thank the many people in my team, those in the room today and colleagues through the years for the support they have given me throughout my career.
 Without them, I would not have gotten to where I am today.”

 She gave a special mention to head of information management, Carolynne Proudlock, who was one of the first to set her onto her career path by teaching her all about data sets and data management.

-Julie Gillon, chief executive for the Trust also attended the retirement celebrations to share her congratulations: “Lynne has been both councillor and rock to many and a reliable, loyal and passionate member of our organisation.
+Julie Gillon, chief executive, also attended the retirement celebrations to share her congratulations.
+She said: “Lynne has been both councillor and rock to many and a reliable, loyal and passionate member of our organisation.

 “I have many fond memories of working alongside Lynne and wish her a very happy and relaxing retirement ahead.”